Configuring the Method Application

 If enabled, when creating a new scheme that has the same code as an existing scheme, then the scheme may be saved as a new version of the existing scheme.

-Set the MainListViewColumnn SCHEME program settings to specify which columns from the SCHEME table are presented in the grid when the Scheme codes node is selected.
+Set the MainListViewColumnn Program Settings - SCHEME to specify which columns from the SCHEME table are presented in the grid when the Scheme codes node is selected.

 Scheme maintenance often requires custom maintenance forms which are tailored to a laboratory's requirements.
-To add the name of a custom scheme maintenance form to the Run main menu option for schemes in the Method application, available where the user has access to the Scheme codes node, set the SchemeScreenn SCHEME program settings to specify the custom forms.
+To add the name of a custom scheme maintenance form to the Run main menu option for schemes in the Method application, available where the user has access to the Scheme codes node, set the SchemeScreenn Program Settings - SCHEME to specify the custom forms.

 Configuring the use of Schemes in Registration and Data Entry